simpledevelopments/OpenVINO-Python-Utils/README.md

 Create your own methods/functions to parse the output.

 Use with caution.
-Do note that this code may no longer work when Intel updates the Python API. https://software.intel.com/en-us/articles/OpenVINO-InferEngine#overview-of-inference-engine-python-api
+Do note that this code may no longer work when Intel updates the Python API. <br />
+https://software.intel.com/en-us/articles/OpenVINO-InferEngine#overview-of-inference-engine-python-api

 According to the site as at 1 January 2019, "This is a preview version of the Inference Engine Python* API for evaluation purpose only.
 Module structure and API itself will be changed in future releases."